EraldyHq/kubee/README.md

 * via the `app.kubernetes.io/name=$APP_NAME` label
 * or via the `.envrc` of an app directory

+Problem: We need multiple apps in the same directory because an operator may ship multiple CRD definitions.

+Example: the Prometheus Operator
+* prometheus (Prometheus CRD)
+* alertmanager (AlertManager CRD)
+* pushgateway
+* node exporter

 ### What is Envrc App Definition?